The 50 Most Beloved TV Couples of All Time

-The FBI agents' romance only seemed to get better as the seasons progressed and we had to wait until very late in the series for them to even share a first kiss.
+The FBI agents' romance only seemed to get better as the seasons progressed, and we had to wait until very late in the series for them to even share a first kiss.
 When they did, though, sparks flew and they cemented themselves in pop culture history.
-Luckily, we got to see Mulder and Scully return for two more seasons in recent years, in addition to two feature films.

 Stef and Lena, The Fosters

 Police officer Stef (Teri Polo) and principal Lena (Sherri Saum) got off to a rocky start.
 They met when Stef was married to a man and wasn't out—though she eventually divorced her husband in order to be with Lena.